john-yohan-park/Valgrind_Catalina/README.md

 # How to use Valgrind on Catalina, Mojave, or High Sierra OS

-Do you love developing C++ applications on your Mac but miss having that good old Valgrind to check your program for memory leaks (since there hasn't been a released version of Valgrind supporting High Sierra OS & up)?
+Do you love developing C++ applications on your Mac but miss having that good old Valgrind to check your program for memory leaks (since there hasn't been a released version of Valgrind supporting High Sierra & up)?

 Well look no further because, lo and behold, there is a way.